GaryBoone/tensor_types/README.md

-# TensorTypes
+# tensor_types

-The TensorType crate provides strong typing and size-checking to the tensors in PyTorch Rust frameworks, preventing a large class of hard-to-find bugs.
+The tensor_types crate provides strong typing and size-checking to the tensors in PyTorch Rust frameworks, preventing a large class of hard-to-find bugs.

 ### The Problem